Culture & Community Timeline

 Gender Health Center

-While activists and politicians continue to advocate for transgender rights across the country, people who are transgender, non-binary and gender diverse in the South Bay have had specialized access to healthcare for years.
-Santa Clara County established the Gender Health Center in November 2018—the first of its kind in the …
+While activists and politicians continue to advocate for transgender rights across the country, people who are transgender, non-binary and gender diverse in the South Bay never have had specialized access to healthcare for years.
+Santa Clara County established the Gender Health Center in November 2018—the first of its kind in …

 Ensamble Folclórico Colibrí